Academic Calendar

 3 Credits Total (45-10-0)

-This curriculum course introduces the principles of constructivism, emergent curriculum and holistic planning, and the co-inquiry process.
-Students gain an understanding of, and practice in using a planning cycle for play-based early learning experiences that integrates numeracy, science and drama/dance and are introduced to multi-modal literacies.
-Students are also introduced to pedagogical documentation as a way to make children's learning visible.
+This curriculum course introduces the principles of constructivism, emerging curriculum, integrated planning, and the co-inquiry process.
+Students gain an understanding of, and practice in using a planning cycle for holistic play-based early learning possibilities.
+Pedagogical documentation is introduced as a way to make children's learning visible.

 ECCS 202